AsahiLinux/docs/Developer-Quickstart.md

 Shut down the machine.
 Boot with the power button held down, until "Loading startup options..." appears.
 This enters 1TR, the OS recovery environment.

 Select "Options" in the boot picker.
+You may be prompted to enter your credentials.
+These are the login credential for the main macOS installation.

 In the main recovery menu, select "Reinstall macOS Big Sur".